Giveth/giv-token-contracts/add-new-chain-to-givEconomy-guide.md

 ## Test
 1. Call `stake` method in unipoolGivPower contract
-2. See the giviverse expansion percentage in https://giveth.io/givstream
+2. See the GIViverse expansion percentage in https://giveth.io/givstream
 3. Call the `getReward()` method in unipool givPower contract. the `result * percentage = the amount we show in harvest modal`

 ## Add subgraph configs

 Should add new network in https://github.com/Giveth/giveconomy-subgraph/blob/develop/networks.yaml with needed addresses (all addresses should be in the notion file)

 ## Integrate with Frontend